 ISO 9001:2015 for Quality Management, ISO 14001:2015 for Environmental Management & OHSAS 18001:2007 for Safety Management Systems

-AWARDED 5-STAR RATING UNDER SCORE
+AWARDED 5-STAR RATING UNDER MCORE

 by Malaysia Productivity Corporation (MPC) (2016)

-HEALTH, SAFETY, SECURITY & ENVIRONMENT (HSSE)
+HEALTH, SAFETY & ENVIRONMENT (HSE)

 Certification to OHSAS 18001:2007 For Safety Management Systems shows our commitment to the health, safety and security of both our direct and indirect employees, demonstrates our ability to undertake risks & hazards associated with the work activities involved in the business that we do and provide assurance to all concerned including clients and management that legal compliance is effectively managed.